 - base 6: 24 05 01 03 05

-(the reason the last four letters are encoded the same way in each base is that they are clustered up at the beginning of the alphabet.
-If there were Ts or Ys or Os in peace, then the coding would look more variable.)
+(The reason the last four letters are encoded the same way in bases 6-10 is that they are clustered up at the beginning of the alphabet.
+If there were Ts or Ys or Qs in peace, then the coding would look more variable.)

 Using this method, the word peace would be 73223.

 Using ASCII values for letters also works.
 (And in fact, it comes with upper and lower case letters and punctuation.)
 Unicode values would allow the use of characters that aren’t used in the English alphabet.
-Finally, there are various more involved encryption techniques that also turn words into numbers.
+Alternately, if you regularly use a different alphabet, you could assign numbers to those letters instead.

-The last way I’ve thought of to convert meaning to numbers (and my favorite) is to use the Dewey Decimal System—one of the methods librarians use to assign call numbers to books so they can be shelved according to their primary topic.
+The very first way I thought of to convert meaning to numbers is to use the Dewey Decimal System —one of the methods librarians use to assign call numbers to books so they can be shelved according to their primary topic.
 The best resource for this (because it goes into the most detail) is the set of books that lists all the Dewey numbers in it.
-To use this, you’ll need to go to a library that uses Dewey for its call numbers; I recommend calling the library reference desk to find out if they have the books available for you to use.
+To use this, you’ll need to go to a library that uses Dewey for its call numbers; I recommend contacting the library reference desk to find out if they have the books available for you to use.

 A good backup system is to use WorldCat.
 Do a subject search for your meaning.
 If that doesn’t produce results, do a keyword search, and then pick a likely looking subject heading.
 On the detailed record page, look for the Dewey Decimal number for the books that come up.
 The one that appears most often is probably the Dewey Decimal number for your topic.